Skip to Main Content

 Contract Tracing Prioritization

 for prioritizing contract tracing in communities that are experiencing substantially high levels of COVID-19 community transmission.
 As a result, some local health departments may not be contacting everyone infected with COVID-19 or close contacts to someone infected with COVID-19.
 In accordance with

 from the CDC, local health departments may prioritize contract tracing for the following groups:

-- People diagnosed with COVID-19 in the past six days and their household contacts.
+People diagnosed with COVID-19 in the past six days and their household contacts.

-- People living or working in or visiting congregate living facilities.
+People living or working in or visiting congregate living facilities.

-- People involved in known clusters or outbreaks.
+People involved in known clusters or outbreaks.